 Take a Day Trip to See Desert Bloom

-Desert bloom takes place in San Diego’s Anza-Borrego Desert State Park.
-If you’ve never seen them, you’ll be pleasantly surprised at the millions of colorful flowers that carpet the desert floor.
-Some years are better than others, depending on winter rains, but you’ll rarely be disappointed.
+Desert bloom takes place in Anza-Borrego Desert State Park, about 90 minutes from San Diego.
+If you’ve never seen it, you’ll be pleasantly surprised at the millions of colorful wildflowers that carpet the desert floor.
+Some years are better than others depending on winter rains, but you’ll rarely be disappointed.

-The best time to see the desert bloom is from the end of February to the first of April.
-The Anza Borrego Foundation has updates on what’s in bloom, directions, and what to know before you go.
+The best time to see the desert bloom is from late February through early April, with the second week of March often considered peak time.
+The Anza-Borrego Foundation posts updates on what’s in bloom, directions, and what to know before you go.

 Look for Baby Seals